bradleyeckert/hermes/docs/crypto.md

 T→H	The target responds with a 12-byte random number (challenge) encrypted using the specified key and a fixed IV.
 The host decrypts the challenge using the same key and sends the result back to the target.
 The random number is the nonce for the session.

 H→T	The host sends The target verifies the response and, if successful, sends an authentication status back to the host.
-It now accepts functions Fn4 to Fn9.
+It now accepts functions Fn4 and above.
 The tether now expects incoming data to be encrypted and will return encrypted data.
 END sets the RXfull flag.

 The target chooses the random challenge, so a fake host cannot use a replay attack to connect to the target.
 The target is the side with information that must be secured.
 The host side does not have any secrets accessible by UART, so a fake target using a replay attack to establish a connection is not useful.